Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Results

+For \textit{Cuckoo}, our tests resulted in a denial-of-analysis in the behavior-logging and report-generation pipeline of \textit{CERT-EE}'s \textit{Cuckoo} deployments (including \texttt{\textit{cert-ee/cuckoo3}} commit \texttt{\textit{0.10.0-51-gad46ffe}} and \textit{Cuckoo} Sandbox \texttt{2.0.7} used by \textit{sandbox.pikker.ee} and \textit{cuckoo.cert.ee}) allows attackers who can submit samples for analysis to cause incomplete or missing behavioral reports by triggering unbounded recursive process creation that generates deeply nested or oversized behavior data.
+The excessive log volume can exceed the JSON or database serialization limits, leading to silent analysis failure or a frozen web interface.
 We reproduced the issue on both public instances and locally cloned deployments.
-In the affected analyses, we regularly saw \textit{<REDACTED>} and \textit{<REDACTED>} grew to 45-50 MB, so the underlying collectors were clearly logging a lot of activity; however, the final behavioral report was empty.
+In the affected analyses, we regularly saw \texttt{process.json} and \texttt{registry.json} grow to 45-50 MB, so the underlying collectors were clearly logging a lot of activity; however, the final behavioral report was empty.
 Attempting to open those reports often caused the web UI to stall or the browser to freeze, and in offline clones, the large report files and UI instability prevented access to otherwise completed analyses.
-Representative runs and measures artifacts are summarized in Table~\ref{tbl:<REDACTED>-evidence}.
+Representative runs and measured artifacts are summarized in \autoref{tab:cuckoo-thresholds}.

+As shown in \autoref{tab:cuckoo-composition} and respective \autoref{fig:cuckoo-composition-lines}, \texttt{registry.json} dominates total size across all runs, making it the primary lever for UI overload; \texttt{file.json} and \texttt{report.json} grow steadily and contribute to the tipping points.